elixir-europe/biohackathon-europe-2021/README.md

 ## The 2021 BioHackathon
 This year's event will take place 8 - 12 November 2021.
 See [the website](https://biohackathon-europe.org/index.html) for details.

+## The 2021 BioHackathon projects
+You can see a list of projects on the [BioHackathon 2021 website](https://biohackathon-europe.org/index.html), and find the project code in the [BioHackathon 2021 repo](https://github.com/elixir-europe/biohackathon-projects-2021).

 ## Previous BioHackathons
 For details of the past BioHackathons and their projects see the [ELIXIR Europe website](https://elixir-europe.org/events/biohackathon-europe).